harisheoran/harisheoran.github.io/content/projects/scale-mesh/index.md

 👉 So, the user can build  & deploy multiple apps simultaneously, and the load will not affect the primary server.

+You can also use Kubernetes Job task to build the web app and push to S3, if we are deploying our app in K8s, making it less dependent on AWS.

 ## 🙋API Server
 The main backend API is the one via which the user interacts with the platform.